 Fences and walls shall not be located in any required sight triangle nor, in any residential district, shall a fence be over six feet high in side and rear yards and four feet high in front yards and all yards fronting on a public street.
 Any fence that fronts on a public street shall have a minimum of 30% of its façade open to the air and light.
+Any fence or wall in the front yard shall be located either 2 feet from the front property line or 2 feet behind the sidewalk whichever is greater.
 The height restriction shall not include decorative fence posts with a maximum height of eight inches above the top of the fence.
-In commercial and industrial districts, fences may be 10 feet high.
 All fences shall be constructed so that the decorative side of the fence faces the street or adjoining property.
-Fences and walls shall require a building permit from the Building Department.
+Fences and walls require a building permit from the Building Department.